40-feet wide breach in Kandi canal after heavy rain in Punjab | Science-Environment

 Superintending Engineer of the Kandi canal circle Vijay Kumar said due to heavy rain in Garhshankar, the breach occurred in the high-filling reach of the canal in the sub-mountainous area near Chakrota.

-Garhshankar Tehsildar Tapan Bhanot said water of a rivulet near Fatehpur Kothi village also entered the village resulting in the collapse of a boundary wall of a house.
+Garhshankar Tehsildar Tapan Bhanot said water of a rivulet entered Fatehpur Kothi village resulting in the collapse of a boundary wall of a house.

 The water of a seasonal rivulet near Jaijon village passed through some agriculture fields in the village.